stefbbq/abyssion/docs/CODEX.md

 The pixel bleed effect includes comprehensive debug controls accessible via the debug panel:

 - **Enable/Disable Toggle**: Activate the effect with intensity control
-- **Chunk Size**: Control the size of corrupted image areas
+- **Chunk Size**: Control the size of geometric shapes (5-200 pixels)
 - **Chunk Randomness**: Adjust placement variation of corruption centers
-- **Stretch Distance**: How far pixels are stretched from their origin
+- **Stretch Distance**: How far pixels stretch (0.0-0.5 in UV space)
 - **Geometry Complexity**: Complexity of geometric corruption shapes
-- **Persistence**: How long corruption effects build up over time
+- **Persistence**: How long corruption effects persist before clearing
 - **Regeneration Rate**: Speed of new corruption appearance

 #### Implementation Details

-The shader uses two main corruption layers:
+The shader uses a simplified approach focused on creating bold, clean pixel stretching:

-1. **Long-lived Layer**: Slow-building corruption that persists over time
-2. **Fast Layer**: Quick-changing corruption for dynamic variation

-Each layer generates corruption centers using noise functions and applies geometric masks (triangles, rectangles, diamonds) to define affected areas.
-Pixels within these areas are sampled from offset positions to create the "stretching" effect, with multiple stretch directions based on the geometric shape.
+1. **Shape Generation**: Creates geometric shapes (triangles, rectangles, diamonds) at random positions
+2. **Outline Detection**: Uses `isOnActiveOutline()` to detect pixels on the "active" half of each shape's perimeter
+3. **Backward Tracing**: For each pixel, traces backwards along one of the 3 fixed directions to find source outline pixels
+4. **Direct Replacement**: Replaces current pixel with source pixel color - no blending or tapering
+5. **Lifecycle Management**: Each corruption area has a timed lifecycle and eventually disappears

+The effect creates the appearance of pixels being "stretched" or "pulled" from shape outlines in straight lines, simulating digital corruption or glitch effects.

 #### Usage in Pipeline